pymc-devs/pytensor/doc/library/compile/mode.rst

-The default mode is typically ``FAST_RUN``, but it can be controlled via the configuration variable :attr:`config.mode`, which can be overridden by passing the keyword argument to :func:`aesara.function`.
+The default mode is typically ``FAST_RUN``, but it can be controlled via the configuration variable :attr:`config.mode`, which can be overridden by passing the keyword argument to :func:`pytensor.function`.

 ..
 TODO::